top of page

 IMG_7068_edited.jpg

 For as long as I can remember, I have found myself in better company in the presence of animals.
 Growing up, I was always begging to go to a fair or horse show just so I could see the goats, sheep, bunnies, horses, pigs and more.
 As I aged, my affinity for farm and pet animals only grew larger.
-I took up horseback riding when I was about eight years old, still ride competitively today, and purchased my first horse, Valor, toward the end of 2022.
+I took up horseback riding when I was about eight years old, and still ride competitively today.
 I worked for horse barns and a rescue farm throughout high school where I learned a wealth of knowledge regarding animal husbandry, medical care, behavior and management.
 I thought for many years that I would be an equine veterinarian, or somehow work with farm animals.
-I graduated right here locally from the Hollis Brookline High School in 2015.
+I graduated right here from the Hollis Brookline High School in 2015.

 It wasn’t until I came home from my first attempt at college that I decided to try a different path in the animal field.
 I was fortunate enough to have a connection with our local kennel, Village Sentry Pet Care, and began working as a kennel technician.
 I instantly fell in love with working with dogs.
 It was not that I had never been around dogs, obviously, but I had never worked with dogs of all breeds and backgrounds in such a setting.
-Working in a daycare setting opened my eyes to the behavior of “Man’s Best Friend” in a way I had never seen before.
-I frequently refer to my time in the dog yards when explaining behavior to clients as I learned how to speak dog through the lens of dogs speaking dog to one another, rather than by traditional textbook knowledge.
-While there is of course the time and place for textbook knowledge, many of us understand the value of being submerged in a language in order to learn it.
+Working in a daycare setting opened my eyes to the behavior of “Man’s Best Friend” in a way I had never thought of before.

-I worked for Village Sentry for roughly six years, managing nearly every aspect of the business at one point in time or another, to include being the live-in manager and launching training sessions during daycare hours.
+I worked for Village Sentry for roughly six years, managing nearly every aspect of the business at one point in time or another, to include launching training sessions during daycare hours.
 I learned an incredible wealth of knowledge from the owners and feel blessed to have had the opportunity to continue working for their company and growing with them while I figured out life.
-After I gave college and a military career in the United States Navy a chance, I found myself home once again, and I knew I was here to stay.
+After I gave college and a military career attempts and found myself home once again, I knew I was here to stay.
 During this time I also volunteered for the wonderful local Non-Profit organization Operation Delta Dog, which evaluates and trains rescue dogs for veterans in need.
-When I realized I was more dedicated to watching and reading my favorite trainers and behaviorists more than I was to anything else I had tried career wise, I knew what I wanted to focus on.
+When I realized I was more dedicated to watching and reading my favorite trainers and behaviorists more than I was to anything else I had tried, I knew what I wanted to focus on.

-Bringing home my personal and now working dog, Reagan, was the final deciding point for me.
+Bringing home my personal and now working dog, Reagan, was the final factor for me.
 I decided in the summer of 2021 that I wanted to commit to this industry and focus on training and behavior specifically.
 I started this by doing daycare and socialization consulting for a different kennel for a number of months while starting to market myself as an individual.
 By March of 2022, I was able to work for myself full time.
-I have connected with so many clients in my dedicated area of service and I cannot begin to express my gratitude toward the continued support in this community.
+I have connected with so many clients in the Hollis, Brookline, Pepperell and Townsend areas and I cannot begin to express my gratitude toward the continued support in this community.

 REAGAN